I have more than eight years of hands-on experience in the horticultural maintenance industry. I enjoy sharing many tricks of the trade.

 Philodendron Hope, like other Philodendron varieties, enjoys a balance of moist and dry soil.

 Philodendron Hope will lose a leaf here and there as they grow.
-These dead leaves should be removed by snapping the base of the leaf stem off of the primary plant trunk; or, in the case of a dense variety, the leaves should be snapped off as close to the soil as possible.
+These dead leaves should be removed by snapping the base of the leaf stem off of the primary plant trunk.
+In the case of a dense variety, the leaves should be snapped off as close to the soil as possible.

 It is also a good idea to periodically remove dried-up new leaf husks.
 Indoors, this dry leaf material can be a catalyst for fungus gnats, so keeping organic material cleared away is a great preventative measure for avoiding infestation.